guildxyz/club-backend/README.md

 npm run dev
 ```

-This will start the app on localhost on the port configured in the _.env_ file.
+This will start the app on localhost on the port configured in the _club-backend.env_ file.

 ## Endpoints